sa-tre/satre-specification/docs/source/roles.md

 * - Developer
   - People responsible for building the software infrastructure that can be used as a TRE.
     These could be Research Software Engineers, whose job involves applying professional software engineering expertise to challenges in scientific research.
-    Alternatively, these could be developers who are contracted to build a TRE for a given insitution or project.
+    Alternatively, these could be developers who are contracted to build a TRE for a given institution or project.
     TRE developers include people creating bespoke platforms catering to the specific requirements of a project or dataset, as well as developers building generalisable solutions to TRE provision that can be configured based on the research context.
 * - Builder
   - People responsible for carrying out the {ref}`infrastructure_deployment_process`.